jianshu93/DartUniFrac/README.md

 ## Acknowledgements
-We want to thank [Tobias Christiani](https://www.linkedin.com/in/tobias-christiani/), [Otmar Ertl](https://www.linkedin.com/in/otmar-ertl/?originalSubdomain=at) and [Xiaoyun Li](https://lixiaoyun0239.github.io/cv/) for their helpful comments on DartMinHash and Efficient Rejection Sampling.
+We want to thank  [Otmar Ertl](https://www.linkedin.com/in/otmar-ertl/?originalSubdomain=at) and [Xiaoyun Li](https://lixiaoyun0239.github.io/cv/) for their helpful comments on DartMinHash and Efficient Rejection Sampling, respectively.
 We want to thank Yuhan(Sherlyn) Weng for helping with DartUniFrac logo design.

 ## References